Quinn's Hot Springs Resort

 To understand Quinn’s resort today, we have to go back to the late 1800s.

-You’ve come to the new world in pursuit of wealth and riches in the Montana territory.
+You’ve come to the new world in pursuit of wealth in the Montana territory.
 It’s an abundant period for the mining industry that carries the promise of riches to those willing to work for them.

 You’re eventually employed in the mining industry.
 It’s brutal work, but you know how to work hard.
 You’re often transporting materials up and down the Clark Fork river.